 - Paleontological Field Technician

-Average salary of paleontologists can range upto INR 67,53,694 ($91,130) per annum.
-A paleontologist’s salary varies.
+The average salary of palaeontologists can range up to INR 67,53,694 ($91,130) per annum.
+A palaeontologist’s salary varies.
 It depends on his skill set and research abilities.

 - William Buckland